Agalisiga “Chuj” Mackey

 Baltimore, Maryland

 Alexandria “Brinae Ali” Bradley is at the forefront of a new generation of artists who are using tap dance as a vehicle for both artistic expression and community activism.
-Besides being a dancer, choreographer, and teacher, she is applauded for her multifaceted talents as a playwright, spoken-word artist, singer-songwriter, and community organizer.
+Besides being an exceptional dancer, choreographer, and teacher, she is applauded for her multifaceted talents as a playwright, spoken-word artist, singer-songwriter, and community organizer.
 In a recent review, the New York Times praised how her historically informed work “looks back to look forward.”
+Brinae is the co-founder of the Baltimore Jazz Collective, and her most recent work, The Baby Laurence Legacy Project, explores the history of Baltimore-bred dancer Laurence Donald Jackson and his impact on tap dance and jazz music.

 Insun Park & Generals